OneNoteDev/MsGraph_Android_REST_API_Explorer/README.md

 Questions and comments
 ----------------------

-We'd love to get your feedback about the OneNote REST API Explorer for Android sample.
-You can send your feedback to us in the [Issues](https://github.com/OneNoteDev/Android-REST-API-Explorer/issues) section of this repository. <br/> General questions about Office 365 development should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
+We'd love to get your feedback about the Microsoft Graph OneNote REST API Explorer for Android sample.
+You can send your feedback to us in the [Issues](https://github.com/OneNoteDev/MsGraph_Android_REST_API_Explorer/issues) section of this repository. <br/> General questions about Office 365 development should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions are tagged with [Office365] and [API].

 Contributing
 ------------